Bratko73/BLP_Engine/README.md

 ------------------
 - Compile this code.
 - Сreate a separate folder
-- Download to this folder: "sourse" folder, compiled ".exe" file and <sfml-<category name>>.dll libraries
+- Download to this folder: "sourse" folder, compiled files and <sfml-<category name>>.dll libraries
  - sfml-<category names>: window, system, graphics, audio.
  - And also <openal32>.dll